SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of California San Francisco School of Dentistry discussed various topics including dealing with patient affordability, ethical dilemmas, personal stress management, reasons for choosing dentistry over medicine, and the qualities dentists should possess.
-The interview format may have involved MMI based on certain responses mentioning scenarios, ethical dilemmas, and nondisclosure agreements.
+Students said the most interesting question asked at University of California San Francisco School of Dentistry discussed various topics such as handling patient affordability issues, ethical dilemmas, reasons for choosing dentistry over medicine, and personal attributes like stress management and community involvement.
+The interview format may have been an MMI with mention of nondisclosure, as respondents also shared questions related to role models, diversity, and educational privilege.

 What was the most difficult question?